SebGSX/AI-ML-Bootstrap/inference_engine/README.md

 pip3 install bitsandbytes accelerate transformers grpcio grpcio-tools huggingface_hub coverage pytest pytest-mock
 ```

+## Testing

+Tests are provided to make changing the code easier, which facilitates learning activities.

+## Maintenance

+### Packages

 To update the packages, the following command is used:

 ```shell